 - Surgery will be necessary.
 As we have said, surgery always carries a degree of risk.

 - It’s painful.
 Any kind of surgery that involves incisions will be sore in the aftermath.
 Your vet will prescribe medication to manage your cat’s pain.

 - Increased risk of incontinence.
 A spayed female, in particular, may be prone to Urinary Tract Infections later in life.
 Even in the immediate aftermath of surgery, your cat may struggle a little.
 The anesthetic can put small animal’s bodies into shock, upsetting their stomachs in the short term.

 - Increased risk of Diabetes.
-Neutered males are more likely to develop Diabetes later in life that their intact counterparts.
+Neutered males are more likely to develop diabetes later in life than their intact counterparts.